-Ampleforth has one of the most active and supportive social media communities in the crypto space with over 12,000 members and followers each, on Telegram and Twitter who are helping expand awareness for the project.
+Ampleforth has one of the most active and supportive social media communities in the crypto space, with over 12,000 members and followers each on Telegram and Twitter, helping expand awareness for the project.

 Ampleforth (AMPL) Use Cases

-The Ample token is a crypto asset designed to have a unique and dynamic volatility profile with considerably low correlation to bitcoin and other cryptocurrencies.
+The Ample token is a crypto asset with a unique and dynamic volatility profile with a considerably low correlation to Bitcoin and other cryptocurrencies.

-In specifics, AMPL is ideally suited for the following use cases in the near, medium, and long-term respectively:
+Specifically, AMPL is ideally suited for the following use cases in the near, medium, and long term respectively:

-- As a portfolio diversifying crypto asset to spread your risk exposure.
+- As a portfolio diversifying crypto assets to spread your risk exposure.